mgrahamjo/payload/README.md

 A simpler, smaller module loader for the browser.

 Don't worry about the order in which your JavaScript files are included.
-Just declare which dependencies each module needs, and payload will initialize that module as soon as all of its dependencies are loaded.
+Just declare which dependencies each module needs, and Payload will initialize that module as soon as all of its dependencies are loaded.

 ### Yet another module loader??

 Yeah, I know.
 CommonJS, Require, SystemJS, and a million others have all solved this problem.
-And I'm stoked that ES6 brings native support for modules, but we can't just wait around until browsers catch up.
-Look, I'm not saying you need to use payload.
-I'm just saying that, to me, the popular solutions feel like using a sledgehammer to stick a thumb tack in the wall.
-Meanwhile, Payload is 1kb and has two simple methods.
+Look, I'm not saying you need to use Payload.
+I'm just saying that sometimes the popular solutions feel like using a sledgehammer to stick a thumb tack in the wall.
+Payload is less than 2kb (and a third of that is shims for IE<9) and it just has two simple methods.

 ### Declare a module's dependencies